-Throughout his career, Bishop Baltimore served on the Board of Visitors (Trustees) at George Mason University, Virginia, helping to shape, influence and guide the university’s current diversity programs.
-He provided significant input that introduced extensive programs, such as the school of law.
+Bishop Baltimore's civic, community and educational service is extensive.
+He served for four (4) years as a member of the Board of Visitors (Trustees) at George Mason University, Virginia, helping to shape, influence and guide the university’s current diversity programs.
+He provided significant advice that introduced extensive programs, such as the Bachelor of Independent Studies and the George Mason School of Law.
 He served on the Citizen’s Advisory Committee and Consortium for Continuing Higher Education; and the Project Advisor for Higher Education Programs in Northern Virginia; the Mayor of Alexandria’s Special Task Force for the Teen & Adolescent Pregnancy; Board of Trustees and Professor of Homiletics, Missions and Evangelism, at the Eastern Theological Seminary, Virginia; and the Board of Trustees, Epic Bible College, Nigeria.
-Bishop Baltimore was the first President of the Bethany House, a safe place for abused and battered women in Virginia; Virginia representative at the National Summit on Africa, introducing and defending the need for a global child labor and slavery policies that influenced U.S. Foreign policy for Africa.
-He is an organizing member of the Virginia Coalition for Africa; and served as a member of the Children’s Defense Fund.
+Bishop Baltimore was the first President of the Bethany House, a safe place for abused and battered women in Virginia.
+He was appointed as a delegate to represent Virginia at the National Summit on Africa, introducing and defending the need for a global child labor and slavery policies that influenced U.S. Foreign policy for Africa; and was an organizing member of the Coalition of Virginia for Africa; and served as a member of the Children’s Defense Fund; and much more.

 Bishop Baltimore is a life member of the NAACP and the Northern Virginia Baptist Association, Inc. He is a member of several ministers’ conferences in Northern Virginia and the D.C Baptist Ministers and Vicinity Conferences; and several other State, local, national and global organizations.

 Throughout his service, Bishop Baltimore continues to be committed to his Calling, ministry, family; and love for people of all nations.